 - 2 Tablespoons Chili Powder

-Start by adding your ground beef, chopped onion, green chilis, oregano, cumin, and cayenne pepper to a 5 quart stock pot.
+- Start by adding your ground venison, chopped onion, green chilis, oregano, cumin, and cayenne pepper to a 5 quart stock pot.
 Sauté over medium heat until onion is translucent and meat is cooked through.

 - Drain meat mixture of excess grease and put back in pan.